johncurcio/pokemon-css/README.md

-# pokemon-css
+# Pokédex in CSS3
-Minimalist pokemons created using only HTML and CSS3
+---
+This library is an attempt to implement all of the pokédex using **mostly** HTML and CSS3.

+This project began on *January 31st, 2016*.

 If you want to see the CSS3 and HTML files in action you can see them at my [codepen.io account](http://codepen.io/johncurcio/pens/public/).